SpongePowered/SpongeDocs/source/server/getting-started/launch-script.rst

 =======================

 First, open a text editor such as Atom, Sublime Text, or Notepad.
 Write (or paste) a launch script for your server.
-Examples of simple launch scripts for Windows, Mac OS X, and Linux have been provided below.
+Examples of simple launch scripts for Windows, macOS, and Linux have been provided below.
 Keep the RAM limitations of your machine in mind.

 .. note::